Use ChatGPT as your (almost)free copilot

 - The extension doesn't add imports when new dependencies are introduced in the created code

-How is it different from Amazon CodeWhisperer and GitHub Copilot
+How is it different from Amazon CodeWhisperer and GitHub Copilot?

 - Unlike CodeWhisperer the extension can work with any programming language or technology.
 E.g. Flutter and Dart are supported (while not available in CodeWhisperer)

-- It is not an uncommon opinion over the internet (as of April 2023) that ChatGPT is better at coding than above options.
+- It is not an uncommon opinion over the internet (as of April 2023) that ChatGPT is better at coding than the above options.

-- The extension is explicit is use, i.e. it doesn't work in the background and doesn't interfere by constantly suggesting code and moving lines around -> you request something and you get a response.
+- The extension is explicit in use, i.e. it doesn't work in the background and doesn't interfere by constantly suggesting code and moving lines around -> you request something and you get a response.

 Privacy

-The extension relies on APIs and cloud service by OpenAI and Microsoft.
+The extension relies on APIs and cloud services by OpenAI and Microsoft.
 Both OpenAI and Azure state that they don't use prompts sent to APIs for training or improving models, the data you put into models can't leak into base models:

 - Azure privacy statement says that: